- 1 Eye Diseases And Their Types

 Just like the above Refractive Error, Hyperopia can also be inherited.
 Children often have hyperopia, which may lessen in adulthood. in mild cases of Hyperopia, distant vision is clear while near vision is blurry. in more advanced hyperopia, sight can be affected for all distances.

 Glasses, contact lenses, or surgery may be prescribed to improve Hyperopia.

 This is another type of Farsightedness (Hyperopia) and one of the Refractive Error eye diseases.
-Presbyopia is caused when the center of the eye lens becomes more rigid.
-Due to the aging of the lens in the eye, after age 40, the lens of the eye hardens and does not flex as easily.
+Presbyopia is caused when the centre of the eye lens becomes more rigid.
+Due to the ageing of the lens in the eye, after age 40, the lens of the eye hardens and does not flex as easily.
 Resultingly, the eye loses its focusing ability and it becomes difficult to read or work at close range.
-This normal aging process of the lens can also affect patients with Myopia, Hyperopia or Astigmatism.
+This normal ageing process of the lens can also affect patients with Myopia, Hyperopia, or Astigmatism.

 This condition may show up as early as the age of 35. eventually affecting almost everyone.
 Eyeglasses or contact lenses may be prescribed to improve the condition.